PIVX-Project/PIVX-Doc-Website-Content/06.community/article.md

 Welcome to the PIVX Community!

 PIVX is well known for having one of the friendliest crypto communities.
-Whether you are brand new to PIVX and cryptocurrency or a seasoned expert, you are welcome to join our dedicated global community of friendly and passionate people known as **PIVians**.
+Whether you are new to PIVX and cryptocurrency or a seasoned expert, you are welcome to join our dedicated global community of friendly and passionate people known as **PIVians**.

 ### Safety First
 * PIVX Support is **_never_** given via direct messages